Lieutenant Hugh Brooksbank

 He joined the 4th Battalion The Yorkshire Regiment on 3 July 1918, having been promoted to 2nd Lieutenant on 26 June.
 In December 1918 he was sent to supervise German prisoners at Fort Macdonald near Lille in France.

 The Green Howards Museum were presented with a collection of items belonging to Captain William Alexander Harrison.
-They include two illustrated letters from German prisoners written at the end of the First World War and a a series of photographs of a POW camp and of Harrison himself.
+They include two illustrated letters from German prisoners written at the end of the First World War and a series of photographs of a POW camp and of Harrison himself.

 By selecting the thumbnail image on the left, a page is obtained with photos of Captain Harrison, the two illustrated letters, and the story behind them.